-cantarbailarhablar asked: It is evident in how [and how much] you wrote that you are passionate about education... if I could be intrusive: What, exactly, is giving you pause about the position?
+cantarbailarhablar said: It is evident in how [and how much] you wrote that you are passionate about education... if I could be intrusive: What, exactly, is giving you pause about the position?
 Financial stability?
 The recognition you're getting in your workplace?
 Good luck and keep us posted!

 What is giving me pause?
 Excellent question.